 • Now consider for a moment, the motives of the sources that are invoking your anger.

-• Ideas to Explore: Are the motives of those causing anger in you for your benefit, for their benefit, for the benefit of others?
+• Ideas to Explore: Are the motives of those causing anger in you for your benefit, for their benefit, or the benefit of others?

 • Does your anger interfere with your ability to make godly decisions?

-• Ideas to Explore: The dislike (hatred) of one person can result in you supporting another person who is an ungodly person.
+• Ideas to Explore: The dislike (hatred) of one person can result in you supporting another ungodly person.
 Is prayer included in your process to understand your anger?

 • Is there anything that you can think of that anger accomplishes that is good?

 • Ideas to Explore: In support of godly values.
 To uphold God’s justice.
-What are God’s Truths that are exposed by anger?
-What are God’s Truths that are exposed by peace and goodwill?
+What truths about God does anger reveal?
+What truths about God do peace and goodwill reveal?

 • 1